snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   repp add database --name addgene --cost 85.0 < addgene.fa
   repp add database --name dnasu --cost 99.0 < dnasu.fa
   ```
+* Add sequence databases from local collections

-  For local collections, put all sequence files (GenBank or FASTA format) in a directory.
+  Put all sequence files (GenBank or FASTA format) in a directory.
 In the repp_test example, this directory is called "lab-plasmid-collection".
 Run the following command to add them:

   ```bash
   # -n is shorthand to --name